ietf-scitt/charter/ietf-scitt-charter.md

 1. Standardize the overall technical security flows for securing a software supply chain, including a focus on firmware, and covering the essential building blocks that make up the architecture, as well as
 2. specify these building blocks, employing the existing work already done within
-    a. other IETF WGs such as COSE WG, and IETF RATS WG, as appropriate, as well as
+    - other IETF WGs such as COSE WG, and IETF RATS WG, as appropriate, as well as
-    b. in coordination with other bodies, such as OpenSSF or the Trusted Computing Group.
+    - in coordination with other bodies, such as OpenSSF or the Trusted Computing Group.

 The WG may refine the input document on the architecture in the process.